bostontim/freecad_docker_env/readme.md

-This is a docker container intended to act as a build and run environment for FreeCAD within a Debian docker container, because I am too lazy to track down the Solus OS `eopkg` packages for FreeCAD's buildtime dependencies.
+This is a docker container intended to act as a build and run environment for FreeCAD within a Debian docker container, because I am too lazy to track down the Solus OS `eopkg` packages for FreeCAD's dependencies.

-The directories containing FreeCAD's source code and build, are not included inside the docker image.
+The directories containing FreeCAD's source code and build are not included inside the docker image.
 Instead, they are attached to the docker container when you run the container.
 This allows the built code to have continuity across different docker containers, reducing the time for a build to occur.